3C-TFE

 3C-TFE, also known as 4-(2,2,2-trifluoroethoxy)-3,5-dimethoxyamphetamine or as α-methyltrifluoroescaline (3C-trifluoroescaline), is a psychedelic drug of the phenethylamine, amphetamine, and 3C families related to 3,4,5-trimethoxyamphetamine (TMA; 3C-M).
 It is a trifluorinated derivative of 3C-E. The drug's dose is 30 mg and its duration is approximately 15 hours.
 It shows weak but significant affinity for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors (K_{i} = 1,825 nM and 1,659 nM, respectively).
 3C-TFE was first described in the scientific literature by Daniel Trachsel in 2002.
 The pharmacology of a number of 3C drugs was studied in 2021, but 3C-TFE was not one of the included compounds.
+It is a controlled substance in Canada as an analogue of amphetamine.